- Blog Categories

 PgMP Requirements

-The PgMP eligibility criteria are quite strict, and they must be adhered to.
+The PgMP requirements and eligibility criteria quite strict, and they must be adhered to.
 Before submitting a PgMP application, candidates must fulfill the PgMP prerequisites that are provided:

 1. Educational Background